Jocelyn Orejel

-Jocelyn Marie "Joss" Orejel Tavares (born 14 November 1996) is a professional footballer who plays as defender for Liga MX Femenil club América.
-Born in the United States, she represents the Mexico women's national team.
+Jocelyn Marie "Joss" Orejel Tavares (born 14 November 1996) is a professional footballer who plays as defender or midfielder for Liga MX Femenil side Pachuca.
+Born in the United States, she represents Mexico at the international level.

 International career

 Orejel represented Mexico at the 2012 FIFA U-17 Women's World Cup.
 She made her senior debut on 20 July 2018 in a friendly match against Trinidad and Tobago.